scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 We presented here an open-source, Python-based framework for modeling the visual processing in retinal prosthesis patients.
-This software generates a simulation of the perceptual experience of individual prosthetic users - a 'virtual patient'.
+This software generates a simulation of the perceptual experience of individual prosthetic users - a ‘virtual patient’.

 The goal of *pulse2percept* is to provide open-source simulations that can allow any user to evaluate the perceptual experiences likely to be produced across both current and future devices.
-Specifically, the software was designed to meet four software design specifications:
+Specifically, the software is designed to meet four software design specifications:

-1. *Ease of use*: The intended users of this simulation include researchers or government officials who collect or assess perceptual data on prosthetic implants.
-These researchers are likely to be MDs rather than computer scientists, and therefore lack technical backgrounds in computing.
+- *Ease of use*: The intended users of this simulation include researchers and government officials who collect or assess perceptual data on prosthetic implants.
+These researchers are likely to be MDs rather than computer scientists, and might therefore lack technical backgrounds in computing.
+In the future, we plan for *pulse2percept* to become the back end of a web application similar to :cite:`Keshavan2017`.
-2. *Modularity*: As research continues in this field, it is likely that the underlying computational models converting electrical stimulation to patient percept will improve.
+- *Modularity*: As research continues in this field, it is likely that the underlying computational models converting electrical stimulation to patient percepts will improve.
-   We used a modular design that makes it easy to update individual components of the model.
+  The modular design of the current release makes it easy to update individual components of the model.
-3. *Flexibility*: *pulse2percept* allows for rapid prototyping and integration with other analysis or visualization libraries from the Python community.
+- *Flexibility*: *pulse2percept* allows for rapid prototyping and integration with other analysis or visualization libraries from the Python community.
   It allows users to play with parameters, and use the ones that fit their desired device.
 Indeed, within most companies the specifications of implants currently in design is closely guarded intellectual property.
-4. *Extensibility*: We made it easy to extend the software with custom implants, stimulation protocols, or retinal models.
+- *Extensibility*: The software can easily be extended to include custom implants, stimulation protocols, and retinal models.

 As a result of these design considerations, *pulse2percept* has a number of potential uses.